-You should not receive DaTscan if you are allergic to ioflupane.
+You should not receive DaTscan if you are allergic to ioflupane I-123.
 Tell your doctor if you have ever had any type of reaction to another contrast agent, or to iodine.

-To make sure DaTscan is safe for you, tell your doctor if you have:
+To make sure DaTscan is safe for you, tell your doctor if you have ever had:

 liver disease; or

 Older adults may need kidney function tests before receiving DaTscan.
-Your kidney function may also need to be watched closely after you have received this medication.
+Your kidney function may also need to be watched closely after you have received this medicine.

 How is DaTscan given?

-DaTscan is injected into a vein through an IV.
-You will receive this injection in a clinic or hospital setting.
-It is usually given about 3 to 6 hours before your radiologic test.
+DaTscan is given as an infusion into a vein.
+A healthcare provider will give you this injection about 3 to 6 hours before your radiologic test.